nadiczka/trip-around-krakow/README.md

 # Trip around Krakow

-### The project uses genetic algorithm to find the best road of a trip around Krakow.
+## The project uses genetic algorithm to find the best road of a trip around Krakow.
+#### Project has been created during studies for "Mathematical Methods of Decision Support" on University of Science and Technologies in Krakow.

 ## Technical description
 _________________

-Project has been created during studies for "Mathematical Methods of Decision Support".
+As above project has been created during studies.
 It does not contain the best programming practices and requires some improvements.

 The project has been written mainly with Python langauge.